Nissan Fairlady Z432 (1970)

 Magazine: Did you ever think about putting the SR Fairlady’s four-cylinder engine in the Z series?

-Mizutsu: The plan was to make the car not only hot in performance, but also quiet in terms of riding comfort, so while it started out as a four-cylinder, we decided to go with a six-cylinder engine.
-For now, we’re not considering a four-cylinder.
+Mizutsu: At the beginning, the plan did call for a four-cylinder.
+However, the idea was not only to make the car “hot” in performance, but also to improve quietness and ride comfort.
+In the course of development, we decided to go with a six-cylinder instead.
+For now, we are not considering a four-cylinder.

 Magazine: Finally, can you tell us about the field of view?